 If you are considering or going through a divorce, click below for a free initial consultation with one of our expert divorce solicitors.

-These assets were not built up during the marriage but owned prior to its inception.
+Premarital assets are those which were not built up during the marriage but owned prior to its inception.
 If one party contributes significant premarital wealth to the marriage, this is likely to be taken into account when considering the fairest way to divide the assets.

 Inheritance acquired before the marriage